‘SNL’: Shirtless Putin Blasts Donald Trump For ‘Lying’ About Inauguration Crowd Size

-OMG!
-‘SNL’ packed a punch for the highly anticipated post-inauguration show Jan.
+‘SNL’ packed a punch for the post-inauguration show Jan.
 21, delivering laughs with a politically charged cold open.
 For tonight’s episode, a shirtless Vladimir Putin blasts Donald Trump for ‘lying’ about his inauguration crowd size!

 The talented cast of Saturday Night Live went the extra mile for the post-inauguration show on Jan.
 21, opening with a politically charged sketch that railed on President Donald Trump, 70.
 For tonight’s cold open, Beck Bennett portrayed Russian leader Vladimir Putin, ditching his shirt while discussing Trump’s Inauguration Day.
 He joked, “Today, many of you are scared and marching in the streets, you are worried that your country is in the hands of this unpredictable man, but don’t worry — its not.”
 Beck’s Vladimir let out a maniacal laugh, before saying,”We’ll take care of America.
 It’s the most expensive thing we’ve ever bought.”